 To be sure where you stand on the legality of driving your RV in your state, contact your state’s Department of Transportation.
 Once you make it to the interstate, you’re completely legal.
 And when traveling, if you’re west of the Mississippi River, you’re legal almost everywhere.

-This size and weight chart may also be helpful in determining your legal status.
-Though as with all information in this particular article, its accuracy is dependent on ever-changing laws and regulations.
+The accuracy of the above info is dependent on ever-changing laws and regulations.
 It’s your responsibility to verify your local laws.

 I’ve been involved in RVing for over 50 years — including camping, building, repairing, and even selling RVs and motorhomes.
 I’ve owned, used, and repaired almost every class and style of RV ever made.
 I do all of my own repair work.
 My other interests include cooking, living with an aging dog, and dealing with diabetic issues.
 If you can combine a grease monkey with a computer geek, throw in a touch of information nut and organization freak, combined with a little bit of storyteller… you’ve got a good idea of who I am.
 To date, I’ve shared my RV knowledge in over 300 articles here at The Fun Times Guide!
 Many of them have over 25K shares.